wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
     :description: Learn more about how to test decoders and rules with Wazuh.
-The tool ossec-logtest allow us to test how an event is decoded and if an alert is generated.
+The tool ossec-logtest allows you to test how an event is decoded and if an alert is generated.

 .. _ruleset_testing: